kabdulka/Todo-GraphQL-API/README.md

 # Todo-GraphQL-API

-To install ths project, run npm install
+To install ths project, run npm install on your terminal

 To run the server, type the command npm start

-Make sure to run the server on port 4000
+Make sure that the server is running on port 4000